 Amazon S3 catalogs #

-You can use an Amazon S3 catalog to configure access to an Amazon S3 object storage hosted on Amazon Web Services.
+Use an Amazon S3 catalog to configure access to an Amazon S3 object storage hosted on Amazon Web Services.

 Configure a catalog #